gong023/nicoaudio/README.md

 #使い方
 ***

-1. ruby nicoranking.rb --type set --category all
+1. ./nicofacade.rb --type set --category all
-1. ruby nicoranking.rb --type get --category all
+1. ./nicofacade.rb --type get --category all
 1. convertmp4.sh all